White House corps toasts press freedom; Trump a no-show

 WASHINGTON (AP) — White House aides, reporters and other famous-for-Washington types were set to gather without President Donald Trump to toast press freedom.

 It was to be the second White House Correspondents’ Association dinner in a row without the president.
-Trump posted on Facebook this past week that he would hold a Saturday evening rally in Michigan with his “favorite deplorables” — a term that Democrat Hillary Clinton used in 2016 to describe some of Trump’ campaign supporters.
+Trump posted on Facebook this past week that he would hold a Saturday evening rally in Michigan with his “favorite deplorables” — a term that Democrat Hillary Clinton used in 2016 to describe some of Trump’s campaign supporters.

 The Washington dinner, which once attracted Oscar winners and buzzed-about stars, comes as Trump routinely slams reporters as dishonest and their work as “fake news.”